jreisinger/hugo/content/about.md

 title: "About"
 ---

 I am interested in universal machines for information storage and manipulation :-).
 Among other things.
 To be a bit more specific, I dabble in systems administration, security and programming.
-I log some of the activities I think [should do](https://github.com/jreisinger/should-do).
-I try to be nice to people.
+I log some of the technical activities I [should do](https://github.com/jreisinger/should-do).
+I try to be nice to people (it's not an easy task).
 I like sports, books and languages.

 Some of my (free time) software projects: